 Lincoln's lifestyle had changed ever since he and Maria started their platonic relationship.
 He left his group of bikers and stopped partying till late.
 People often commented that he was "married".

 'Any plans for today, Lincoln?'
 Shane, an afro-American friend of his asked on their way out to the main gate.
 They had been friends since fifth grade, along with Ashton Carmichael.
 Both were studying architecture.
 Lincoln stood at about six feet and had a peachy skin.
-His hair was Black, shaped into an emo style, covering half of his face.
+His hair was Black, shaped in an emo style, covering half of his face.
 His eyes were amber.

 'Not really, just wanna go home and study for about an hour or so,' Lincoln replied